alexpetros/triptych/README.md

 I will upload it to `npm` soon, so you can include it as a dependency and serve it straight from node modules (instead of copying).

-## Design Goals

-This project aims to demonstrate the efficacy of the above three HTML enhancements, to advocate for their addition to the HTML standard, and to provide that functionality until then.

-Because the goal of Triptych is to be incorporated into the HTML standard, it does not use namespaced custom attributes (like `ng-*`, `hx-*`, and so on), but instead uses existing (or plausible) HTML standard attributes in a backwards compatible manner.
-Much of the script's complexity results from the need to not break existing uses of attributes like `target` or `method`.

 ## Limitations